mainawycliffe/kamanda/README.md

 ## Work in Progress

-Its still an early work in progress, I hope to wrap the first few features in the coming weeks.
+Its still a work in progress, I hope to wrap the first few features in the coming weeks (mid april at the latest).

 ## Contributors